Rajat-Rathaur/HMSR/README.md

 ## frontend

-1. Create a `.env` file in the `frontend` folder with the following content:
+1. Create a `.env` file in the `Frontend` folder with the following content:

    ```dotenv
    # API URL for server communication